 Managerial postpones with certain projects led to a noticeable retardation in lending in the first half of 2013, however, we look forward to a credit growth to speed up again in 2014, when major substructure projects begin in preparation for Qatar hosting the 2022 World Cup.
 We believe this will uphold the domestic require for credit in the country and support the lending activities of its Islamic banks.

-However, rating agency questions if the Qatari Islamic banks can sustain their fast growth over the long term, once the government substructure projects retardation, since Qatar’s bankable population is limited, with a total population of less than two millions.
-Furthermore, exiles and foreign workers represent a primary portion of this number, and tend to have rather confined resources in the Qatari banking system.
+However, the rating agency questions if the Qatari Islamic banks can sustain their fast growth over the long term, once the government substructure projects retardation, since Qatar’s bankable population is limited, with a total population of fewer than two million.
+Furthermore, exiles and foreign workers represent a primary portion of this number and tend to have rather confined resources in the Qatari banking system.